-LTCHs must also comply with the testing requirements outlined in the Minister's Directive: COVID-19: Long-Term Care Home Surveillance Testing and Access to Homes issued by the Minister of Long-Term Care effective November 23, 2020 or as amended.
+• Asymptomatic Surveillance Testing.
+LTCHs must also comply with the testing requirements outlined in the Minister's Directive: COVID-19: Long-Term Care Home Surveillance Testing and Access to Homes issued by the Minister of Long-Term Care effective March 15, 2021 or as amended.

 The requirements in the Minister's Directive do not apply to retirement homes.
-The requirements related to COVID-19 testing in retirement homes should continue to be guided by applicable Retirement Home Regulatory Authority and Ministry for Seniors and Accessibility requirements and policies, as amended from time to time.
+The requirements related to COVID-19 testing in retirement homes should continue to be guided by applicable RHRA and MSAA requirements and policies, as amended from time to time.